DashankaNadeeshanDeSilva/GitHub_actions_test/README.md

 # GitHub_actions_test

 This repo is to learn GutHaub actions for CI/CD

-We update the scripts to improve the workflow

-We updated the email
+I have used a YAML file to trigger and run the CI/CD pipeline to run a small ML model.
+When the changes are pushed the model is trained and evaluated.